Kelocker/Hotel-Reservation-System/README.md

 I'm CHONG KELVIN the team representitive of <strong>RANDOM</strong>.
 Besides that, I am  overseeing the comprehensive management and integration of all files within our hotel reservation system project.
 For a detailed overview of my portfolio and contributions, you can explore my [GitHub Profile](https://github.com/kelocker), where I host a collection of open-source projects and contributions, including those related to Python-based hotel reservation systems.

 <strong>Team Member</strong>

+I'm LIM GEN JACK the developer of the RANDOM team.
+As the backbone of our project, my focus lies in architecting robust and efficient solutions for our hotel reservation system.
+For an in-depth look at my skills and contributions, you're welcome to explore my [GitHub Profile](https://github.com/Jack-1118), where I showcase a collection of open-source projects and notable contributions.

+I am HEW YEE KIT.
+I have helped my team in building this project for our assignment with troubleshooting the codes and fixing any known bugs to make the program to run smoothly without any issues.